 Kilcoursey House, Clara, Co.
 Offaly

 |Kilcoursey House, as shown on 1st edn.
 6" map, c.1840.|

 The present building known as Kilcoursey House is a long low one and a half storey structure, first built before 1833, apparently as a dower house, and called simply 'Cottage'.
 The site of this is visible on the map shown here on a site a little to the north-east of the original house.
-The Cottage was apparently enlarged or rebuilt for the Goodbody family in 1911, and on the garden side overlooks a series of terraces running down to the River Brosna.
-In 1985 the house achieved a brief notoriety as the setting for the still unsolved but apparently non-sectarian murder of a Catholic priest.
+The Cottage was apparently enlarged or rebuilt in 1909 for J.H.
+Goodbody, a Quaker textile manufacturer whose family owned mills in Clara in the Victorian and Edwardian period.
+On the garden side the house overlooks a series of terraces running down to the River Brosna.
+In 1985 it achieved a brief notoriety as the setting for the still unsolved but apparently non-sectarian murder of a Catholic priest.

 Ballyturin House, Co.
 Galway

 |Ballyturin House.
 Image: courtesy of Dr. Patrick Melvin & Eamonn de Burca/Skehana & District Heritage|